BIOENG-518 / 4 credits

 Academic drug discovery

-- Introduction to the basics of chemical libraries, medicinal chemistry and illustration of the hits to leads process
+- Introduction to the early drug discovery process: Basics of chemical libraries, medicinal chemistry and hits to leads

-- Advanced cellular models (3D formats and organoids generated from patient samples)
+- Advanced cellular models (3D formats and organoids)

 Gene therapy

-- Principles of gene delivery to adult tissues
+- Principles of gene delivery and its therapeutic applications

 - Introduction to vector technologies and production methods